What can civic technology do?

 In Microsoft’s Technology and Civic Engagement team, we’re not just about providing hardware or software to make things easier.
 We’re about using this technology to connect with the community, to make a difference, and — to follow Code for America’s mission — to transform government through innovative technology and ideologies.

-This year’s CfA Summit showed us what we as a society are capable of if we put our best foot forward, work together, and utilize technology to better ourselves.
+Last week’s CfA Summit showed us what we as a society are capable of if we put our best foot forward, work together, and utilize technology to better ourselves.
 Our team was present at the summit, and together we’ve gathered some of our favorite moments from the week.

 Boston Team Highlights:

 - Jen Pahlka was inspiring in kicking off the Summit, as usual.
 Great message: Starting with users isn’t just about how we should be making technology; it’s about how we should be making government.
 Understand users’ needs, every day.
 That’s the essence of CfA.

 - Mayor of Oakland Libby Schaaf: it’s all about the people.
 Her vision of technology as the of a digital bridge, connecting citizens to gov’t services that serve their needs and drive equity.
 She called it “techquity”, using tech to drive equity, using the power of government to talk to the tech community and drive support for equity.

 - Harlan Weber did a great job talking about Code for Boston’s efforts to work for greater inclusiveness, including community partners in National day of Civic Hacking, having them define projects to focus on and continuing the relationship after the national day was over.